-If you have worked on maven in your projects for dependency management, then you must have faced one problem at least once or may be more than that.
+If you have worked on maven in your projects for dependency management, then you must have faced one problem at least once or maybe more than that.
 And the problem is version mismatch.
-It generally happens when you got some dependencies which bring it’s related dependencies together with certain version.
-And if you have included those dependencies with different version numbers already, they can face undesired results in compile time as well as runtime also.
+It generally happens when you have some dependencies that bring their related dependencies (transitive dependencies) together with a certain version.
+If you have included those dependencies with different version numbers already, they can face undesired results in compile time as well as runtime.

-Ideally to avoid above issue you need to explicitly exclude the related dependency, but it is quite possible that you can forget to do so.
+Ideally, to avoid the above issue you need to explicitly exclude the related dependency, but it is quite possible that you can forget to do so.

 <dependencyManagement>